mahf-opt/mahf/README.md

 # Examples

-Examples on how to use MAHF for evaluation can be found in the [examples](/examples) directory.
+Examples on how to use MAHF for evaluation can be found in the [examples](examples) directory.

-Examples of heuristics can be found under [heuristics](/src/heuristics/) and components under [operators](/src/components).
+Examples of heuristics can be found under [heuristics](src/heuristics) and components under [components](src/components).

 # Additional Resources